 The last element could include resource management.
 All of these business policies, processes and procedures require resources.
 A final section on how resources are provisioned, trained, or the work environment is used can be included to round out your policy manual discussion.

 Your policy manual is important to communicating company policies for business processes, employee expectations, and organizational performance standards.
-Download example policies and procedures in MS-Word from many different departmental manuals.
+Download free policies and procedures in MS-Word for examples from many different departmental policy procedure manuals.